Anurag-Shah/WhiteBoard/README.md

     ```
     npm start
     ```
+    or
+    ```
+    expo start
+    ```
     This will start an expo server, which allows you to run the app with expo app on any mobile devices or simulators
-  - To export the app into a standalone app, follow the instructions here: https://docs.expo.dev/classic/building-standalone-apps/
+  - To export the app into a standalone app, follow the instructions [here](https://docs.expo.dev/classic/building-standalone-apps/)
 - ### Backend / Server
   - Navigate to the Backend folder
   - Install all the required python libraries with
     ```
-    pip install -r requirement.txt
+    pip3 install -r requirement.txt
     ```
   - Install and initiate docker service.
-To install docker, follow instructions at https://docs.docker.com/engine/install/ubuntu/
+To install docker, follow the instructions [here](https://docs.docker.com/engine/install/ubuntu/)

     To activate local docker service manually:

     ```
     sudo systemctl start docker
     ```
+    The following docker containers are used: [frolvlad/alpine-gcc](https://hub.docker.com/r/frolvlad/alpine-gcc), [frolvlad/alpine-gxx](https://hub.docker.com/r/frolvlad/alpine-gxx/), [mono](https://hub.docker.com/_/mono), [openjdk](https://hub.docker.com/_/openjdk)
   - Install a MySQL server and run a local MySQL server / service.
-In the MySQL shell, setup a user with full privileges and a database / schema according to the database section of the Setting.py
+In the MySQL shell, setup a user with full privileges and a database / schema according to the database section in setting.py

     For simplicity, open setting.py and find the database section.
-Copied the username, password and database name and execute the following scripts in the MySQL shell:
+Copy the username, password and database name and execute the following scripts in the MySQL shell:
     ```
     CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';
     CREATE DATABASE django_data_base;